GregorR/eyc/OBJECT_MODEL.md

 # Array

 Arrays are JavaScript Arrays.
-In addition, they have an `id` field, like objects.
+In addition, they have an `id` field, like objects, and a `valueType` field, which stores the basic type of the array's elements as a string.

 The default array is `null`.
 Array fields in objects are initialzed to a new array, not `null`.